openharmony/docs/en/application-dev/reference/apis/js-apis-application-ability.md

 onBackground(): void;

-Callback when this ability is switched to the background.
+Called when this ability is switched from the foreground to the background.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore